LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/webhooks/security.md

 ### Protocol and Security

-* The WH notifications are sent as (REST) POST requests in the HTTP protocol over SSL only (HTTPS).
-Therefore, the application endpoint is required to be setup with a valid web-server SSL certificate.
+* The Webhooks (WH) notifications are sent as (REST) POST requests in the HTTP protocol over SSL only (HTTPS).
+Therefore, the application endpoint is required to be set up with a valid web-server SSL certificate.

 * Each WH notification request includes LivePerson standard headers which have the header name prefix of “**x-liveperson-**”.